Vienna: Schönbrunn Palace and Walking Tour

 (* I suspect that whenever I say “if memory serves,” there is an, at best, minuscule chance that what follows is accurate.)

 In my opinion, Franz Joseph failed to meet his not-lavish objective.
 Or maybe I just have low standards.
 Probably the latter.
 True, the room wasn’t as extravagant as some of the other rooms in the palace.
-Nevertheless, if I decorated my condo like that room I’d definitely invest in a much better lock than I now have on my door.
+Nevertheless, if I decorated my condo like that room I’d invest in a much better lock than I now have on my door.

 No photos, please